neubig/lamtram/README.md

     $ script/unk-single.pl < train-trg.txt > train-trg.unk

 Then, we can perform training with `lamtram-train`.
-Here is a typical way to run it to train an LSTM encoder-decoder model (as in Sutskever et. al NIPS2014).
-You can also train attentional models (Bahdanau et al. ICLR2015) by just changing "encdec" into "encatt."
+Here is a typical way to run it to train an attentional model similar to Bahdanau et al. (ICLR2015).
+You can also train an LSTM encoder-decoder model as in Sutskever et. al (NIPS2014) by just changing "encatt" into "encdec."

     $ src/lamtram/lamtram-train \
+        --dynet_mem 1024 \        # Allocate 1024 megabytes of memory for training
-        --model_type encdec \     # Create an encoder-decoder model
+        --model_type encatt \     # Create an atttentional model
-        --context 2 \             # Use a 2-gram context
-        --layers "lstm:100:1" \   # Create a single 100-node LSTM layer
+        --layers "lstm:512:1" \   # Create a single 512-node LSTM layer
+        --wordrep 512 \           # Use 512-node word representations
-        --trainer sgd \           # Use sgd for training models --learning_rate 0.1 \     # Set learning rate to 0.1
+        --trainer adam \          # Use adam for training models --learning_rate 0.001 \   # Set learning rate to 0.001
         --seed 0 \                # A random seed, or 0 for a different seed every run --train_src train-src.unk \ # Specify the training source file
         --train_trg train-trg.unk \ # Specify the training target file